LeifChristian/screen-reader-and-capture/README.md

 - On macOS, the `say` command should work out of the box
 - On Windows, ensure a compatible voice is installed
 - Check the session log for TTS errors

-## Notes

-- The app sends screenshots to OpenAI's API.
-Be mindful of privacy and API costs.
-- The legacy queue watcher was designed for Windows but works on macOS with some limitations.